 Another primary jawline acne cause is friction and pressure, often caused by playing sports that require headgear with a chin strap, or playing instruments like the violin.
 This type of pimple is called “acne mechanica.”

 Playing the violin or wearing a chin strap causes friction and pressure in that area, a perfect recipe for pimples, especially in dry skin.

 How To Prevent Acne Mechanica

 First, be sure to wash your face 🧼 and your instrument or chin strap before and after every use.
 This will help to get rid of bacteria, dirt, and extra sebum.

 We recommend washing your face with a facewash containing low concentrations of salicylic acid to unclog pores like Exposed Facial Cleanser.
 This will help break up any sebum that got clogged in the pores, but it shouldn’t irritate the skin further.
 That’s because it’s soap-free and hypoallergenic and contains sage extract and pro-vitamin B5 to calm existing irritation.

 How To Stop Touching Your Face

 One of the biggest causes of acne mechanica is touching the face too much.
-Sometimes it’s due to popping pimples excessively or incorrectly (Yes, there is a correct way to do this!) but during the course of a day, we often touch our faces unconsciously, for instance when we’re thinking deeply, or feeling bored, stressed, or tired.
+Sometimes it’s due to popping pimples excessively or incorrectly (Yes, there is a correct way of popping papules!) but during the course of a day, we often touch our faces unconsciously, for instance when we’re thinking deeply, or feeling bored, stressed, or tired.
 This can especially affect jawline acne.

 Remember, your hands carry a lot of bacteria, and they produce their own oils.
 Whenever they come into contact with your face, they transfer those bacteria and oils to your skin, and cause minor irritation.